-3.1.2 A near real-time evaluation will be conducted, based on observations of the meteorological parameters collected at local meteorological stations as well as information gathered on the impacts of the severe weather phenomena as reported by DMCPA Services.
-This evaluation of the performance of the cascading process will then be provided as feedback to the participating centres to further fine tune the process itself.
+3.1.2 Near real-time verification and evaluation will be conducted, based on observations of the meteorological parameters collected at local meteorological stations as well as information gathered on the impacts of the severe weather phenomena, such as those reported by DMCPA services, or news services.
+This evaluation of the performance of the cascading process, including the quality of the NWP and guidance products, will then be provided as feedback to the participating centres to further fine tune the process and products itself.